Thursday, July 20, 2023

 As I shuffled the Egipcios Kier after my morning ritual, two cards fell out of the deck: 68 Speculation and a card we've seen before, 51 Advice.

-The first card, titled 68 Speculation, makes me think of Betzalel Arieli’s Three of Pentacles, a card that emphasizes the biblical precept of keeping accurate weights and measures, as well as the virtue of being honest in all your dealings with others.
-Card 68 depicts a man weighing a stack of six coins on one side of a scale while a statue of an ox is on the other side of the scale.
-The shape of an ox head is the origin of the Hebrew letter Alef.
-(An earlier post attempted to explore the life wisdom encapsulated in the letter Alef.)
+The first card, titled 68 Speculation, reminds me of Betzalel Arieli’s Three of Pentacles, which emphasizes the biblical precept of keeping accurate weights and measures, as well as the virtue of being honest in all your dealings.
+The Speculation card depicts a man weighing a stack of six coins on one side of a scale, with a statue of an ox is on the other side.
+The ox head shape is the origin of the Hebrew letter Alef, which I explored in an earlier post.

-The card's title field incorporates the astrological symbol for Venus, a double LL (reflecting the deck's Spanish origins), and the number 5, alluding to chaos or adventure.
+The card's title field includes the astrological symbol for Venus, a double LL (reflecting the deck's Spanish origins), and the number 5, alluding to chaos or adventure.

-Kaplan points out that cattle were significant in ancient Egyptian culture and the government maintained a national herd tended by foreign captives and enslaved Egyptians.
-(This brought to mind Josef’s role as Pharaoh’s counselor and his family’s role in tending the royal flocks.
-Josef’s guidance eventually leads to government control of the “means of production” with the people obliged to sell themselves into slavery in order to obtain grain for food during drought.)
+Kaplan points out that cattle were significant in ancient Egyptian culture with the government maintaining a national herd tended by foreign captives and enslaved Egyptians.
+This reminded me of Josef’s role as Pharaoh’s counselor, eventually leading to government control of the “means of production” with the people obliged to sell themselves into slavery in order to obtain grain for food during a long drought.

 Kaplan reminds us that deities Amen and Hathor were represented with bull and cow heads, underscoring the spiritual significance of cattle.
-Drawing from my small knowledge of ancient Israel, it is likely that male animals were ritually sacrificed for the benefit of gods and people, while female animals were kept alive to provide milk and offspring; furthermore, female herd animals exhibit less aggression toward their owners and other members of the herd, compared to their male counterparts.
+(Cattle seem to have been of significance in many ancient and prehistoric human cultures.)
+In ancient Israel and presumably other ancient cultures, ritually sacrificed male animals for the benefit of gods and people, while female animals were kept alive to provide milk and offspring and because female herd animals exhibit less aggression toward their owners and other members of the herd.

-Kaplan mentions that bee’s were also sacred, believed to have been formed from the tears of the sun god, Ra.
+Kaplan notes that bee’s were considered sacred, believed to have been formed from the tears of the sun god, Ra.
 Ancient Egyptians were avid bee keepers, using honey for culinary and medical purposes.
-I wonder whether they too had a prohibition on offering honey in their sacred spaces, akin to the restriction observed in the tabernacle of ancient Israel.
+I wonder whether their culture, like that of ancient Israel, had a prohibition on offering honey in their sacred spaces.

-Kaplan presents these upright meanings for card 68 Speculation: ingenuity, hard work, progress, successful dealing, speculation, and wealth.
+Kaplan presents these upright meanings for card 68 Speculation: ingenuity, hard work, progress, successful dealings, speculation, and wealth.

-His alternate meanings for a reversed card include anxiety, impatience, uneasiness, and imprudence.
+His reversed card meanings include anxiety, impatience, uneasiness, and imprudence.

-Together, these two cards offer a powerful message about the importance of balanced judgment, hard work, and seeking reliable guidance.
-They encourage us to navigate the complexities of decision-making with wisdom, sincerity, and a discerning mind.
-As we embrace the upright meanings of 68 Speculation and remain cautious of the potential pitfalls highlighted by 51 Advice in its reversed state, we can navigate our journey with confidence and clarity, making informed choices and pursuing our goals with integrity.
+The second card, 51 Advice, raises the question of whom to trust for wise counsel.
+How do we assess their advice?
+Together, these two cards highlight the importance of balanced judgment, hard work, and seeking reliable guidance.
+They encourage us to navigate decision-making with wisdom, sincerity, and a discerning mind.
+By embracing the upright meanings of 68 Speculation and remain cautious of the potential pitfalls highlighted by 51 Advice in its reversed state, we can pursue our goals with integrity.

 No comments: